MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-branding-meetings.md

 - Custom Customization Policies will override the global default
 - A licensed user can only be assigned one customization policy

-### Use Cases for Multiple Departments or Business Units in One Tenant
+### Use cases for multiple departments or business units in one tenant

 Some organizations have more than one business unit or department under a different brand identity which live within the same tenant.
 In these cases, admins can create meeting customization policies that are dedicated to each brand, and assign a department or business unit user group to a specific policy.